daftengineer/daftengineer.github.io/_posts/2018-09-20-detecting-fake-news.markdown

 <div style="color:black;"><p></p>

 <p style="text-align:justify;">With increase in polarisation of political landscape, there are abundant amount of fake news spreading all around us.
 For this project, I needed reliable data which was tough to find but I found one on a too-under-interacting kaggle competition.
 I will be using this data for this article. </p>
-<p style="text-align:justify;">The basic logic here is to take the dataset and make a model for document embedding with paragraph vectors(100 dimensional).
-Then assembling a vector where author and title is 50 dimensional word embedded vectors (50Dimensions) (Pretrained/glovewikigiga50).
-Then training these 200 dimensional vectors on 3 layer fully connected neural network using keras (tensorflow backend)</p>
+<p style="text-align:justify;">The basic logic, here, is to take the dataset and make a model for document embedding with paragraph vectors(100 dimensional).
+Then assembling a vector where title is paragraph vector with 25 dimensions and author is glove of 50 dimensional (Pretrained/glove-wiki-gigaword-50).
+Then training these 175 dimensional vectors on 3 layer fully connected neural network using keras (tensorflow backend).</p>
 <p style="text-align:justify;"></p>
 <p style="text-align:justify;"></p>
 <p style="text-align:justify;"></p>